-The following are Duron's Health and Safety goals for 2023:
+The following are Duron's Health and Safety goals for 2024:

-- Retraining Duron Supervisor's in conducting Site Specific Safety Orientation - Improve upon ensuring Subcontractors are following all of Duron's safety procedures - Improve preventative maintenance records and inspection frequency - Improve upon securing ladders both top and bottom - Increased completion of Safety paperwork: Site Inspections, Machine/Equipment/Tool/Vehicle Inspections, Safety Talks, PSIs
+- Retraining Duron Supervisor's in conducting Site Inspections - Improve upon ensuring Subcontractors are submitting the mandatory Safety Forms - Increased completion of Safety Forms: Site Inspections, Machine/Equipment/Tool/Vehicle Inspections, Safety Talks, PSIs

 Duron Ontario Ltd. will apply a continuous improvement Health and Safety process in our company and will strive to eliminate or control identified hazards that may result in accidents, personal injury/illnesses, fires, security losses or other property damage.
-We ask everyone conducting work in our workplaces to support the Duron Ontario Ltd. Health & Safety Policy and Program.
+We ask everyone conducting work in our workplaces to support the Duron Ontario Ltd. Health & Safety Policyand Program.